 When it comes to risk communication, pictures, though not perfect, help show what happens at population levels.
 An icon array (see Figure 1) elegantly combines the idea of reference class (100 men between 50 and 60).
 They have conditionitis and are asked to consider the benefits of treatment A (blue stick men) or treatment B (green stick men).
 Treatment A is twice as effective as treatment B (relative risk), but the absolute benefit is a more modest number, i.e., 5 more men in 100 (10 minus 5).
 But note that even then 85 men who do not benefit at all.
 And by the way, stick figures (bathroom symbols) are better it seems than smiley faces or ovals.
 It is the kind of graphic that should guide all conversations about decisions in health care.
 In the land of the blind, we could at least become partially sighted.

 Author: Glyn Elwyn

-Glyn Elwyn leads a research group, the preference laboratory , that produces measures of shared decision making, investigates user-centered design of patient support tools and their integration into innovative health care delivery systems.
-His current focus in on Option Grid ™ decision aids for clinical encounters.
+Glyn Elwyn leads a research group, the preference laboratory, that produces measures of shared decision making, investigates user-centered design of patient support tools, and their integration into innovative healthcare delivery systems.
+His current focus is on Option Grid ™ decision aids for clinical encounters.